 If you have beets of various sizes, try to sort them according to size.
 Cook those of similar size together.
 The larger ones will take a little longer to cook, but the smaller ones will be overcooked if you try to do them all together.
 I’ll usually end up dividing the beets from my garden into two or three different batches of similar sizes.

-If you have smaller sizes (1–2″), it is nice to jar these whole.
+If you have smaller baby beets (1–2″), it is nice to jar them whole.
 Larger beets I either slice or cut into chunks.

 What Happened to the Color?